bondress/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley contains a script that displays a confused smiley "(Ôo)'.

-2-hellofile contains a script that displays the contents of /etc/passwd file
+2-hellofile contains a script that displays the contents of /etc/passwd file.

+3-twofiles contains a script that displays the contents of /etc/password and /etc/hosts